What can you do now to make your future university application stand out?

 At UWC, we're passionate about building a peaceful, sustainable future for the world.
 If you care about political, environmental or humanitarian issues, maybe there is something you can do to help change things?

 Universities embrace proactive students with outside interests and passions.
 Whether it's a global or a local issue that you're desperate to influence, think about what you might be able to do as an individual to make a difference right now.
 Or get involved with a group, where you can work together with others who share your interest.
-At UWC, our students work in teams to tackle major global challenges (like our humanitarian initiative).
+At UWC, our students work in teams to tackle major global challenges (for example through the Aurora humanitarian initiative).

 Be a leader